The-AI-Alliance/microsite-template/GITHUB_PAGES.md

 ### Configuring GitHub Pages in the Repo Settings

 This section documents the one-time settings necessary to [configure publication of a repo's GitHub Pages](https://docs.github.com/en/enterprise-server@3.1/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

+> [!IMPORTANT]
+> If you followed the instructions in [How to Use a Different Directory for the Website ](#how-to-use-a-different-directory-for-the-website) above to use a custom directory location, then skip the rest of this section.

 In the repo's [_Settings > Pages_ section](https://github.com/The-AI-Alliance/REPO_NAME_MACRO/settings/pages), use the menu to select the branch from which you want to publish the website.
 By default, we assume `main` is the desired branch, so pick that.
 However, if you want to use a different branch, i.e., `latest` or another one you specified when running `finish-microsite.sh`, then select it.
 Finally, select the `docs` folder in the dropdown menu to the right, which is the root folder for the pages.